Out of the Cold

 Our History

-Since 1995, from the beginning of November until the end of March, Blythwood provided a safe place for the homeless and those in need.
+Since 1995, from the beginning of November until the end of March, Blythwood has provided a safe place for the homeless and those in need.
 Hot meals, clothing, and a mat to sleep on were offered with open arms and compassion, and people could enjoy friendship and fellowship every Saturday night and Sunday morning during the winter months.
 In mid-March 2020, Blythwood and the other Out of the Cold sites throughout Toronto closed their doors due to the COVID-19 pandemic.

 Our volunteers are also operating the existing Seeds of Hope foodbank and clothing room.